What is sleep apnea?

 Known as Continuous Positive Air Pressure Machines, these electronic devices use an internal fan to draw air inside.
 The air is then humidified and pressurized before being sent to the user through a connective base and face mask, which they breathe through.

-At RV Dental, we take a non-invasive approach to dental care, reserving surgery for rare cases that can’t be successfully treated with other methods such as oral appliances or lifestyle changes.
+Surgery is often reserved for rare cases that can’t be successfully treated with other methods such as oral appliances or lifestyle changes.

 Do I need sleep apnea surgery?